 - Ensure risk assessments are undertaken which identify the risk of falls from a height and that adequate actions appropriate to the risk are undertaken.
-(Appendix 1 to identify hazards with risk reduction controls stated and Appendix 3 provides guidance) - All risk assessments must be reviewed at least annually or on significant change (e.g. change of use, modification of the building or after a serious adverse incident) or in accordance with outcome of assessment.
-The findings of risk assessments must be communicated to staff as should the controls and recommendations given as a result of the risk assessment) - Ensure control measures and safe systems of work as necessary are developed and implemented.
+Appendix 3 provides guidance. - All risk assessments must be reviewed at least annually or on significant change (e.g. change of use, modification of the building or after a serious adverse incident) or in accordance with outcome of assessment and review timeframe.
+The findings of risk assessments must be communicated to staff as should the controls and recommendations given as a result of the risk assessment - Ensure control measures and safe systems of work as necessary are developed and implemented.
 These will include regular inspections to monitor whether control measures are in working order and ensure any maintenance issues are addressed. - Ensure that the process is monitored and adequate support is provided for managers to ensure that their responsibilities are met

-4.4 Estates and Facilities Management Provider
+4.4 Estates and Facilities Management

 - Ensure that arrangements are in place across hospital sites and premises for the maintenance of a safe working environment to prevent or minimise the risks from falls from a height - Capital or minor works undertaken will be planned and carried out in such a way to prevent or minimise the risks from falls from a height, this must include method statements and production of permits to work identifying what safety precautions are to be used (e.g. edge protection/fall arrest systems) - Provision of a defect reporting system where staff can report any problems with window restrictors etc and staff deployed to attend to the matter.
-Out of hours such problems may be notified to the switchboard staff who will notify on call staff. - Where maintenance takes place risk assessments must be carried out to reduce the risk of falls from a height - Will monitor the planned preventative maintenance (PPM) programme for the Trust to ensure required PPMs are carried out in accordance against schedule to prevent falls from a height - Will ensure guidance and advice referred to in HBN00-10 Part D, windows and associated hardware - Will ensure risks from working at a height shall be avoided where reasonably practicable or by means of selection of appropriate access equipment, safe systems of work and risk assessment - Will ensure contractors and sub-contractors are effectively monitored against method statements and risk assessment - Understand and have in place a process to deal competently with a rescue from height / first aid requirements - New builds/refurbishments follow Appendix 2
+Out of hours such problems may be notified to the switchboard staff who will notify on call staff. - Where maintenance takes place risk assessments must be carried out to reduce the risk of falls from a height - Will monitor the planned preventative maintenance (PPM) programme for the Trust to ensure required PPMs are carried out in accordance against schedule to prevent falls from a height - Will ensure guidance and advice referred to in HTM 55 Windows and HBN00-10 part d, windows and associated hardware - Will ensure risks from working at a height shall be avoided where reasonably practicable or by means of selection of appropriate access equipment, safe systems of work and risk assessment